Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 19:22 You would love to know if your website was down and not up or your Docker container or

-19:38 Some of those, in order to answer really good questions, you'd have to give them
+19:39 Some of those in order to answer really good questions, you'd have to give them pretty serious

-19:47 So I present to you the Uptime Kuma, which just trying hard to resist uptime karma, but
+19:47 So I present to you the Uptime Kuma, which is trying hard to resist Uptime Karma, but no

 19:57 Okay.